Make a Public Comment

 Public comment hearings are now being held virtually.
 More information on changes to the Commission’s operations due to COVID-19, can be found here.

-Perennial Solar, LLC, CPCN application for an 8.0 MW solar facility in Washington County, Case No. 9408
+PTR HoldCo, LLC, CPCN application for the 30 MW Fairview Farm solar facility (Harford County), Case No. 9652

-Participation instructions in the Chief Public Utility Law Judge’s notice.
+Participation instructions are included in the Public Utility Law Judge’s notice.